 Don’t have time to read this blog post about business blog topics?
 PIN IT for later.
 This blog post contains affiliate links.
 I may receive commissions for purchases made through links in this post.

-So there’s a lot of stuff you need to have on your blog, but here are 5 blog posts you need to have on your blog.
+There’s a lot of stuff you need to have on your blog, like a Contact page and so on.
+But here are 5 blog posts you need to have on your blog.
 It doesn’t matter what you’re blogging about or what your niche is.
 If your blog is your business, then you need to write the following 5 posts.

 1. The Trailer Blog Post About You and Your Business